Battle of Kafir Qala: Battle

 Although the exact numbers are debatable, all sources agree that the Durrani forces outnumbered the Qajars more than 2 to 1.
 The battle were set up as follows:

 On Fateh Khan's right wing was Sherdil Khan with his Sistani, Firozkohi, and Jamshidi tribal forces.
 On the left side he placed Kohandil Khan with Herati, Taymani, and Darazi troops.
 The forces of Banyad Khan Hazara, chieftain of the Hazara tribesmen of Bakharz and Jam, were positioned on the right side with Sherdil Khan.
 Mohammad Khan Qara'i was positioned on the left side with Kohandil Khan.

 On the Iranian side, Mirza ʿAbd al-Wahhab Khan “Mutamid al-Daula” and FayzʿAli Khan Qowanlu-ye Qajar formed the right side with their Khwajawand and 'Abd al-Maliki cavalry.
 In front of the right wing, Astarabadi infantry were placed with a single piece of artillery.
 The flank of the right wing included Husayn Qoli Khan Bayat Nishapuri with the infantry of Khorasan.

 During the battle, Fateh Khan was shot in the mouth.
 This had a grave impact on the morale of the Afghan army, forcing them to retreat to Herat.
+The Qajars lost 10,000 men.

+Result

-The result of the battle was inconclusive.
+According to Christine Noelle Karimi, the result of the battle was inconclusive.
 Both armies fled from each other, and the Hazaras plundered the baggage of both.
+According to Percy Sykes the Afghans won by using strong and repeated cavalry charges, which broke the Persian infantry formations.
+As a result, the Persian army suffered 10,000 men and was forced to retreat, securing a clear Afghan victory.
+According to Historian Faiz Muhammad the Battle of Kafir Qal‘ah is described as an Afghan victory, although both sides eventually withdrew from the battlefield.
+Afghan forces dominated the fighting and inflicted heavy pressure on the Iranian army, but the battle ended without a decisive pursuit after confusion followed the wounding of Wazir Fath Khan.
+As a result, neither side fully exploited the outcome, and both armies later retreated.